TurtleKingCode/turtleking/README.md

 <br>
 I don't know how to add a library to GitHub
 <br>
-So I'll send you the url to it's site.
+So I'll send you a link to it's site.
 <br>
 <br>